 I am a poet and a writer.
 I was born and raised in northern California, where I received my BA (Sonoma State University), MA (Sonoma State University), and PhD (UC Davis) in English literature with concentrations in biblical, classical, and medieval and early modern literature.
 I also hold a Certificate in Midwifery from Mercy in Action.
 I have served as a professor at Wheaton College and Colorado Christian University, teaching literature and creative writing, and as a midwife in the U.S., Uganda, and the Philippines.
-After serving internationally, I returned to join the faculty of the University of California, Davis, as an associate researcher in the Department of English, teaching in the University Writing Program and the Center for Excellence in Teaching and Learning.
-This year, I join the faculty of the University of La Verne as a professor of English literature.
+After serving internationally, I returned to join the faculty of the University of California, Davis, teaching in the University Writing Program and the Center for Excellence in Teaching and Learning.
+I am now a professor of English literature at the University of La Verne in southern California.

-My books of poetry include Rising: Poems for America (Wipf & Stock, 2015) and Sanctuary (Finishing Line Press, 2008), and several more published with Lulu Press: Made in the Image, Magical Poems, Tidepools, Love-Song, Butterflies, Epiphany: Birth Poems, A Pure Heart, Sunflower Songs, The Roots of Apples, Transfiguration: A Midwife’s Birth Poems, and my Birdwatcher Trilogy: Birdwatcher’s Diary Entries, Wild Birdsong, and Jazz Birding.
+My books of poetry include Rising: Poems for America (Wipf & Stock, 2015) and Sanctuary (Finishing Line Press, 2008), and several more published with Lulu Press: Made in the Image, Magical Poems, Tidepools, Love-Song, Butterflies, A Pure Heart, Sunflower Songs, The Roots of Apples, and my Birdwatcher Trilogy: Birdwatcher’s Diary Entries, Wild Birdsong, and Jazz Birding.
 With Issuu, I’ve published a second trilogy of poetry ebooks about birding and the spiritual life, Spiritual Aviary for the Year, Vol. I, II & III.
 I am now writing Uncaged.
 Out of my work as a midwife comes my Birth Song Trilogy: Epiphany: Birth Poems, Transfiguration: A Midwife’s Birth Poems, and Annunciation: A Mother’s Birth Poems (in progress).
 My poems appear widely in print, online, and in anthologies such as Contemporary Poetry, New Crops from Old Fields: Eight Medievalist Poets, Verse/Chorus: A Call and Response Anthology, and The Live Poets of Alexandria Anthology as well as in the devotional Closer to God.